CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/View_Users_Page_readme.md

  ![](images/userdetails.png)

 b.
-Extend the user lab duration, follow the below steps:
+To extend the user lab duration, follow the steps below:
 * Click on extend duration option as shown below:

  ![](images/labextend.png)